 Lethal yellowing (LY) is associated with the presence of different phytoplasmas worldwide, and it leads to the death of high percentages of coconut palms, especially in Central America, the Caribbean and Africa.

-Wide surveys across Central America, the Caribbean, and West Africa proposed by TROPICSAFE will help clarify the identity and spread of phytoplasmas in coconut palms in the surveyed countries, and their molecular characterization will enable the determination of disease cycles and epidemiology.
+Wide surveys across Central America, the Caribbean, and West Africa proposed by TROPICSAFE helped to clarify the identity and spread of phytoplasmas in coconut palms in the surveyed countries, and their molecular characterization enabled the determination of disease cycles and epidemiology.

-Studying the range of alternative host plant species in different environments by cataloguing and barcoding phytoplasmas will solve some of the currently existing knowledge gaps.
+Studying the range of alternative host plant species in different environments by cataloguing and barcoding phytoplasmas solved some of the currently existing knowledge gaps.

 Huanglongbing (HLB) disease is transmitted by the psyllids Diaphorina citri and Trioza erytreae, and severely reduces yield and performance of citrus worldwide.
 Three species of ‘Candidatus Liberibacter’ (CL) are responsible for HLB in Asia, the Americas and Africa.
 Although it has not been yet detected in the EU, one of its insect vectors was found in 2015 in the Iberian Peninsula, main citrus producing area in Europe, therefore the risk of an epidemic is very high.